pollen-robotics/reachy-2023-docs/content/VR/use-teleop/start/index.md

 Open the settings menu in the mirror room:
 {{< img-resize "images/VR/mirror-settings.png" 600x "Settings menu">}}
 Here you can set your size to improve the mapping between your movements and reachy's motion.
 Individual parts of the robot can be deactivated in the case you don't need the mobile base, a specific arm, etc. The 3D mode can be activated here.
 Note that you'll need a recent (1.2+) version of Reachy for that.
 Finally the grasping lock mode can be turn on/off here as it can be in the online menu.
 {{% /expand %}}

+{{% expand "> Reset position"%}}
+In the mirror scene, your body should be aligned with Reachy's body.
+This is mandatory to have a consistent control.
+If this is not the case after having pressed "Ready", face the mirror and click on "Reset position".
+{{< img-resize "images/VR/mirror-ready.png" 600x "Reset position">}}
+The "Reset position" button is placed at the bottom of the mirror, under the A loader.
+{{% /expand %}}

 {{% expand "> Online menu"%}}